Stephanie041996/Project-3-TicTacToe/README.md

 - HTTP: `https://github.com/tanzila-abedin/Project-3-TicTacToe`.
 - Open Terminal
 - Change the current working directory to the location you want the cloned directory
-- Type one of the git clone commands listed above.
+- Type  git clone and paste the HTTP link.
 - Press Enter to create your local clone

 ### Install